cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ### ==Must: Define a maximum value for the limit query parameter.==

-In the case the limit value execeeds the maximum value established, the service will respond with an HTTP Error 400
+In the case the limit value exceeds the maximum value established, the service will respond with an HTTP Error 400.

 ### ==Must: Not allowed to retrieve the whole resource collection without setting a limit==

-It is not allowed for security reasons to enable any kind of backdoors that allows to retrieve the wholse set of a collection.
-That is, you cannot set  to zero the limit value.
+It is not allowed for security reasons to enable any kind of backdoor that allows retrieving the whole set of a collection.
+That is, you cannot set the limit value to zero.

 ### ==Must: Include Pagination Http Response Header==